 As bird nests were present in the buildings it would be necessary to condition that demolition works would only take place outside of the bird breeding season or else the site is checked by an ecologist prior to demolition.
-This is to ensure that nesting birds are not disturbed during construction.
+In addition, it is also suggested that a condition be imposed to ensure that features suitable for use by breeding birds including swifts and incorporated into the scheme.
+This is to ensure that nesting birds are not disturbed during construction and that appropriate mitigation is provided.